Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: SO( D ) Covariant Canonical Formulation

 \section{SO(\textit{D}) Covariant Canonical Formulation}

-In this section we present an alternative and common canonical parametrisation of the vielbein that manifestly retains the internal $\mathrm{SO}(D)$ invariance by a $D+1$ decomposition of the internal Lorentz space, we then recover the full $\mathrm{SO}(1,D)$ invariance.
+In this section, we present an alternative and common canonical parametrisation of the vielbein that manifestly retains the internal $\mathrm{SO}(D)$ invariance by a $D+1$ decomposition of the internal Lorentz space.
+We then show how to recover the full $\mathrm{SO}(1,D)$ invariance.